SF-TAP/SF-TAP.github.io/_posts/2016-04-24-configuration-of-flow-abstractor.markdown

 ### global section

-The global section can contain 6 subsections, which are "home", "timeout", "lru", "cache", "tcp_threads", "regex_threads", to control behavior of SF-TAP flow abstractor.
+The global section can contain 6 subsections, which are "home", "timeout", "lru", "cache", "tcp_threads", "regex_threads", to control the behavior of SF-TAP flow abstractor.

 |home         | used to indicate the root directory to which abstraction iterfaces are located|